Protect your family with 100% pure life insurance

 • Follow the terms mentioned in the policy document.

 If you miss a premium, a grace period of 15 to 30 days (depending on your payment frequency and policy terms) is typically offered.
+During the grace period, the policy continues to be treated as in-force.
 Once the grace period expires without payment, coverage stops unless reinstated under revival rules.

 Real-Life Example Scenario